 She is a member of the American Academy of Nurse Practitioners, American Association of Neuroscience Nurses and the American Academy of Neurology.

 At Rush, neurosurgeons collaborate with neurologists, neuroradiologists, otolaryngologists, critical care nurses and other specialists to address the full scope of problems affecting the brain, spine and nervous system.
-The highly skilled multidisciplinary team at Rush provides compassionate, personalized care in what are often complex situations, and dedicates itself to enhancing patient care.
 Below are conditions and surgical treatments offered at the University Neurosurgery Clinic at Rush:

 · Chiari Malformation